carlogilmar/the-rabbit-notes/books/the-programmers-brain.md

 - Task execution: 1) planning, 2) execution and 3) evaluation.
 - The benefit of this representation would be in the ability to reduce interference on recall of nono-relevant code.
 - Developers need to record prospective tasks that they are unable to complete at the moment.
 - Failure to remember **prospective tasks** is a common occurrence with interrupted tasks.

+`Concepts and datasets`
+-

 References:
 - [Knowledge Organization and Skill Differences in Computer Programmers](https://www.researchgate.net/publication/222462455_Knowledge_Organization_and_Skill_Differences_in_Computer_Programmers)